venkytv/botmand/BOT-WRITING-GUIDE.md

     message.
 The follow-up message will automatically create the thread in Slack.

-For example on using Botters commands, see [gamebot](examples/gamebot).
+For an example on using Botters commands, see [gamebot](examples/gamebot).

 ## Things to keep in mind